NoodlemanD/balena-sound-plexamp-trial/docs/03-customization.md

 # Customization

-Some features of balenaSound can be configured by using variables.
+Some features of IoTSound can be configured by using variables.
 Depending on how you set them they will apply to all your devices, a specific device or a specific service.
 Regardless of what you want, they can be set using the balena dashboard:

 | Variable type               | Scope                             | Instructions                                                                                         |
 | --------------------------- | --------------------------------- | ---------------------------------------------------------------------------------------------------- |